Anchorsify/Anchorsify.github.io/_summons/Feline.md

 ###### 4. Abilities
 **Standard Actions**
-This Summon can use the Dodge, Hide, Move, and Search actions, as described in the Combat chapter of the PHB.
-In addition, they can use Escape Grapple (E-rank Grapple jutsu) without having to pay any cost for its use.
+This Summon can use the Dodge and Move actions without spending any of its Summoner's AP.
+They can also use the Hide and Search actions, as described in the Combat chapter of the PHB.
+Finally, they can use Escape Grapple (E-rank Grapple jutsu) without having to pay any cost for its use.

 **Cremation** *(Chakra 16, Speed 6, 4 AP)*
 This applies an Ignite 1 to everyone present in battle, as pale blue, ghostly flames briefly flicker over them.
+There is no defense or status roll with this.
+The Nekomata themselves are immune, but their summoners are not.
+This Ignite stacks with Spirit Flame's Ignite.

 **Spirit Flame** *(Chakra 10 * X, Speed 14)*
 The nekomata creates Xd4 wisps of hovering blue fire.
 You may pay 2 AP to have the Nekomata launch one of these at a target, using its normal Accuracy +3.
 After somebody's been hit by Spirit Fire, they can't be targeted by it again until at least 5 IC have passed.

 Anyone struck by a Spirit Flame suffers Ignite 5 and Burns 3.
-Both those statuses will stack with multiple uses of Spirit Fire, increasing the victim's current severity (from this source) appropriately.
+Both those statuses will stack with multiple uses of Spirit Flame (and with Cremation), increasing the victim's current severity (from this source) appropriately.
 By raising the cost to attack with a flame to 5 AP, you may use your Accuracy in place of the Nekomata's; you may do this no more than once every 10 IC.

 **Phantasmal Flames** *(Chakra 16, Speed 10, 8 AP)*
 This multiplies the number of Spirit Flames present by 1d4.
 Any 'extras' created this way are just illulsions.
 For example, if there were 3 Spirit Flames, and you rolled a 3 on Illusionary Flames, you would wind up with 3 real flames, and 6 illusions, for (3*3) 9 total.
 If you use this ability again, it replaces (rather than adds to) any currently-existing phantasmal flames.